Radio Philippines Network: Partnership with TV5 Network; as RPTV (2024–present)

-On January 31, 2024, Bilyonaryo.com reported that TV5 Network partners with Nine Media and RPN to carry its selected sports, news and entertainment programming, including Eat Bulaga! and PBA games alongside classic RPN shows and programs originally produced by Nine Media under its channel's new branding RPTV, which launched the following day.
-Selected programs from One PH and 105.9 True FM are also airing on RPTV, marking its return to analog free-to-air television after 5 years since AksyonTV's closure.
-On February 6, 2024, the partnership was formalized after MediaQuest Holdings, TV5, and Nine Media signed a content distribution, sales and marketing services agreement for the new channel.
+On January 31, 2024, Bilyonaryo.com reported that TV5 Network partnered with Nine Media and RPN to carry selected sports, news, and entertainment programming.
+This included Eat Bulaga!, PBA games, and other sporting events from One Sports, alongside programs originally produced by Nine Media under its channel's new branding RPTV, which launched the following day.
+Selected programs from One PH and 105.9 True FM also aired on RPTV, marking its return to analog free-to-air television after five years since AksyonTV's closure.
+On February 6, 2024, the partnership was formalized after MediaQuest Holdings, TV5, and Nine Media signed an agreement for content distribution, sales, and marketing services for the new channel.
+RPN retains license and transmission operations for the network because ownership restrictions limit the number of stations a franchise holder can own in a specific media market.

 Programming

 RPTV programs

-RPTV programming consists of simulcast and reruns of original TV5 and its sister channels programs including Eat Bulaga! and PBA games that was first aired simultaneously on CNN Philippines before its closure on January 31, 2024, as well as Ted Failon at DJ Chacha sa True FM and Wanted sa Radyo.
+RPTV programming consists of simulcasts and reruns of programs originally from TV5 and its sister channels.
+These include Eat Bulaga! and PBA games that were first aired simultaneously on CNN Philippines (before its closure on January 31, 2024), as well as Ted Failon at DJ Chacha sa True FM and Wanted sa Radyo.